tw-mosip/inji-openid4vp/kotlin/openId4VP/README.md

 ###### Exceptions

 1. DecodingException is thrown when there is and issue while decoding the Authorization Request
-2. InvalidQueryParams is thrown if
+2. InvalidQueryParams exception is thrown if
    * query params are not present in the Request
    * there is a issue while extracting the params
    * both presentation_definition & scope are present in Request
    * neither presentation_definition nor scope present in Request
-3. InvalidInput is thrown if any of required params value is empty
+3. InvalidInput exception is thrown if any of required params value is empty
-4. InvalidVerifierClientIDException is thrown if the received request client_iD & response_uri are not matching with any of the trusted verifiers
+4. InvalidVerifierClientID exception is thrown if the received request client_iD & response_uri are not matching with any of the trusted verifiers

+This method will also notify the Verifier about the error by sending it to the response_uri endpoint over http post request.
+If response_uri is invalid and validation failed then Verifier won't be able to know about it.